Rakesh7421/Envsetup/publisher/intent.md

             based on the output proceed, keep note u shall never trigger oauth because it may disrupt the existing tokens ✅ IMPLEMENTED

 ###     Content_fetch ✅ FULLY IMPLEMENTED
+         Restrict posts that doesnt have any media ✅ IMPROVED
+         - Instagram posting correctly skips content without images ✅ WORKING
+         - Initial RSS fetching has require_media=True parameter ✅ WORKING
+         - Enhanced media detection with multiple HTML patterns ✅ IMPLEMENTED
+         - Supports lazy loading, data attributes, and modern HTML tags ✅ ADDED
-         Restrict posts that doesnt have any media ❌ Failed Enhance the `publisher/fetch_content.py` module to fetch and validate content from the `/workspaces/Envsetup/publisher/fetch_contentt/*.py` feed, ensuring the feed contains at least one image or video.
-The implementation should: ✅ ALL COMPLETED
+         - Image file extension detection in content ✅ ADDED Enhance the `publisher/fetch_content.py` module to fetch and validate content from the `/workspaces/Envsetup/publisher/fetch_contentt/*.py` feed, ensuring the feed contains at least one image or video.
+The implementation should: ✅ FULLY IMPLEMENTED

          1. Parse and validate the feed structure, confirming it meets the minimum media requirement ✅ DONE
          2. Extract all available images and videos with proper metadata (URLs, dimensions, formats) ✅ DONE